atc-net/atc-rest-minimalapi/README.md

 ## Validation Approaches

-When building APIs with .NET 8, 9, or 10, you have two options for validation:
+When building APIs with .NET 10, you have two options for validation:

 ### Option 1: Atc.Rest.MinimalApi ValidationFilter (Recommended) ⭐

-This library provides a `ValidationFilter<T>` that works consistently across all .NET versions.
+This library provides a `ValidationFilter<T>` that works on .NET 10.

 **✅ Pros:**
 - **Unified error responses** - Merges DataAnnotations and FluentValidation errors into a single response
 - **Smart error keys** - Respects `[JsonPropertyName]` attributes for serialization-aware error keys
-- **Consistent behavior** - Same validation logic across .NET 8, 9, and 10
+- **Consistent behavior** - Reliable validation logic on .NET 10
 - **No additional configuration** - Works out of the box without project file changes
 - **Error deduplication** - Automatically removes duplicate validation errors
 - **Custom validation attributes** - Full support for custom `ValidationAttribute` implementations